 Although you can send credit card info through Google Drive securely, your credit card info isn’t actually safe.
 Therefore, you should avoid sending credit card info through Google Drive.

-4 Tips For Storing & Sending Credit Card Info On Google Drive
+4 Tips for Storing and Sending Credit Card Info on Google Drive

 I completely understand if you still want to save and send credit card info through Google Drive.
 The convenience Google Drive offers is unmatched, and you may be willing to take the risk.
 For this reason, I want to share the best tips for storing and sending credit card info on Google Drive.